rule

 Text 11

+What am I with my material nature, with those seven vitasti [± 63 inches] of this body, with this totality of matter, false ego, ether, air, fire, water and earth that surrounds me like a pot?
+What am I compared to the unlimited universes that like atomic dust move away from the openings and pores of Your body, Your greatness [see also 1.3: 3 and 3: 11]?

 What am I with my material nature, those seven measures of this body of the totality of matter, the false ego, ether, air, fire, water and earth, that surrounds me like a pot?
 What is this compared to the Unlimited Universes that like atomic dust move from the openings and pores of Your body, Your greatness [see also 1.
 3: 3 and 3: 11]?

-Where am I with my material nature, those seven measures of this body of the totality of matter, the false ego, ether, air, fire, water and earth that surrounds me like a pot?
-What is this compared to the Unlimited Universes that like atomic dust move from the openings and pores of Your body, Your greatness [see also 1.3:3 and 3: 11]?
 (Vedabase)

 Text 12

-O Lord from the Beyond, does the mother count it as an offense when a child kicks its legs within the womb - what all labeled with designations as existent or nonexistent would there actually be outside of Your abdomen?
+O Lord from the Beyond, does the mother count it as an offense when a child kicks its legs within the womb - what all that is labeled with designations as 'existent' or 'nonexistent' would there actually be outside of Your abdomen?
 (Vedabase)

 Text 13